feelaura/IA626FinalProject/README.md

 ```
 The closest method returns the calculation with the shortest distance of the spot that has stocking fish (return dl_sorted[i]) <br>

-Step 3: Take the valid input, print out the result.<br>
+# Step 3: Take the valid input, print out the result. #
 Only take the valid zipcode (existing place in New York state), print out the final result:<br>
 Waterbody name, the number of trout that have ever been released in this spot, the latitude-longtitude of the spot and the distance.<br>
 ```python